lxb007981/DSP_Mod/InstantDelivery/README.md

 You can find this option after running the game once with the mod installed, and check `...\Dyson Sphere Program\BepInEx\config\lxb007981.dsp.InstantDelivery.cfg`.

 If you are using this mod in a new run with no exsiting vessels, you can set the option to `false`.
-Otherwise if the mod is used against an exsiting save, it might be better to leave the option `true` (with a little bit performance decrease).
+Otherwise if the mod is used on an exsiting save, it might be better to leave the option `true` (with a little bit performance decrease).
 Since setting it to `false` will freeze all vessels that have departed, and they will never reach their destinations.
 Or you could manually take out all the vessels from all of the stations and then set the option to `false`.

 ------------------------------------------------------------------------